Healthy Homes Assessment Karamu

 What We Do

-As building inspectors, we handle all components involved in expert house examinations.
-We’re here to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we take on all components of expert house Inspections.
+We’re there to ensure you make the right decision when buying your next home.

-We value your money We conduct comprehensive examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the fun parts of buying or owning an house.
+We value your money We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning a home.

-We are specialised in a range of services to make sure that you are fully informed of the condition of any property you may be considering buying or selling in addition to other services.
+We specialise in a variety of services to make sure you are fully informed of the condition of any property you could be thinking of buying or selling in addition to other solutions.

-Our systematic method of conducting your home inspection and the latest software technology with digital photos embedded into the Report, you can actually see any issues that could be found.
-Thanks to our detailed reporting it’s no wonder that we have so many customers who recommend our service to family and acquaintances.
+We have a systematic approach to your property inspection as well as the latest technology in software which includes digital photos in your report, you can actually see any issues identified.
+Because of our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.

 Get in Touch - Have Peace of Mind